George Perry (composer)

-George Frederick Perry (1793 – 4 March 1862) was a British violinist and organist, and composer of operas and oratorios.
+George Frederick Perry (1793 – 4 March 1862) was a British violinist, organist, and composer of operas and oratorios.
 He was musical director of the Haymarket Theatre, and later was leader of the orchestra of the Sacred Harmonic Society.

 Early years

 Perry was born in Norwich in 1793; his father was a turner and an amateur bass singer who took part in the annual performance of an oratorio at the cathedral, under John Christmas Beckwith.
 Through Beckwith, Perry became a member of the cathedral choir, and his musical ability was noticed.
 Perry locally learned violin and piano, also harmony and composition.

 About 1818 Perry became leader of the orchestra at the Theatre Royal, Norwich, then an institution enjoying a high reputation.
 Perry wrote an oratorio, The Death of Abel (text by George Bennett of the Norwich Theatre), which was first performed in Norwich, and afterwards repeated by the Sacred Harmonic Society in 1841 and 1845.
 Shortly after his appointment to the theatre he wrote another oratorio, Elijah and the Priests of Baal, to a text by James Plumptre, which was first performed in Norwich on 12 March 1819.